BigDataRepublic/data-modelling/presentation/slidev/slides.md

 ---

 # How?
-- Normalized to the third normal form (3NF), which is the type of normalization that we saw in our first example
+- Normalized to the third normal form (3NF)
 - Create the data warehouse
-- Then build the marts ➡️ this is a top down approach
+- Then build the marts ➡️ top down approach

 ---